top of page

 Vol 5, Issue 1

 In an era of individualization, Chinese individuals often have to face the challenge of balancing their personal choices with their filial obligations.
-This study explores the “marital filial strategies” of unmarried Chinese professional women who face filial contentions in their “marriage timing” and “partner choice.”
+This study sets out to explore the “marital filial strategies” of unmarried Chinese professional women who face parental disapproval in their “marriage timing” and “partner choices.”
+It was found that the combination of the filial strategies of “deferring” to parents’ matchmaking demands, followed by “negotiation” of one’s partner choice, led to the ideal condition of “altruistic individualism” that “combined personal freedom with engagement with others.”
+These marital filial strategies could help modern Chinese women and men conduct congenial filial relationships without compromising their own ideals.

 (with Yang Hu)